alphagov/paas-cf/README.md

 Both public and private keys are also uploaded to S3 to be consumed by other jobs in the pipelines as resources and/or by us for troubleshooting.

-To manually ssh to the deployed concourse, learn its IP via AWS console and download the `id_rsa` file from the s3 state bucket.
+To manually ssh to the *Deployer Concourse*, learn its IP via AWS console and download the `id_rsa` file from the s3 state bucket.

 For example: